v-cakoll/docs.it-it/docs/framework/unmanaged-api/profiling/functionidmapper-function.md

 ms.assetid: b8205b60-1893-4303-8cff-7ac5a00892aa
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: b9dee1404a8da63208bba7b7529b16eabbee3254
+ms.openlocfilehash: 23c6f0a29160b6e1dc194cf360c07374c565522b
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67745772"
+ms.locfileid: "74440699"
 ---
 # <a name="functionidmapper-function"></a>Funzione FunctionIDMapper
-Notifica al profiler che l'identificatore specificato di una funzione può essere rimappato a un ID alternativo da utilizzare per il [FunctionEnter2](../../../../docs/framework/unmanaged-api/profiling/functionenter2-function.md), [FunctionLeave2](../../../../docs/framework/unmanaged-api/profiling/functionleave2-function.md), e [FunctionTailcall2](../../../../docs/framework/unmanaged-api/profiling/functiontailcall2-function.md) richiamate per tale funzione. `FunctionIDMapper` consente inoltre al profiler di indicare se vuole ricevere i callback per tale funzione.
+Notifies the profiler that the given identifier of a function may be remapped to an alternative ID to be used in the [FunctionEnter2](../../../../docs/framework/unmanaged-api/profiling/functionenter2-function.md), [FunctionLeave2](../../../../docs/framework/unmanaged-api/profiling/functionleave2-function.md), and [FunctionTailcall2](../../../../docs/framework/unmanaged-api/profiling/functiontailcall2-function.md) callbacks for that function. `FunctionIDMapper` consente inoltre al profiler di indicare se vuole ricevere i callback per tale funzione.

 ## <a name="syntax"></a>Sintassi